lino-framework/book/docs/specs/vat.rst

         Whether VAT is "returnable" (i.e. not to be paid to or by the partner).
-Returnable VAT, unlike normal VAT, does not increase the total amount of the voucher and causes an additional movement into the :attr:`vat_returnable_account`.
+Returnable VAT, unlike normal VAT, does not increase the total amount of the voucher but causes an additional movement into the :attr:`vat_returnable_account`.

     .. attribute:: vat_returnable_account